bespinian/blog/content/posts/installing-arch-linux-on-uefi-with-full-disk-encryption.md

 1. Run `pacman -S grub efibootmgr intel-ucode` (or `amd-ucode` if you have an AMD processor) to install the GRUB package and CPU microcode
 1. Run `blkid -s UUID -o value /dev/nvme0n1p2` to get the UUID of the device
-1. Run `nvim /etc/default/grub` and set `GRUB_TIMEOUT=0` to disable GRUB waiting until it chooses your OS (only makes sense if you don't dual boot with another OS), then set `GRUB_CMDLINE_LINUX="cryptdevice=UUID=xxxx:cryptroot"` while replacing "xxxx" with the UUID of the `nvme0n1p2` device to tell GRUB about our encrypted file system
+1. Run `nvim /etc/default/grub` and set `GRUB_TIMEOUT=0` to disable GRUB waiting until it chooses your OS (only makes sense if you don't dual-boot with another OS), then set `GRUB_CMDLINE_LINUX="cryptdevice=UUID=xxxx:cryptroot"` while replacing "xxxx" with the UUID of the `nvme0n1p2` device to tell GRUB about our encrypted file system
 1. Run `grub-install --target=x86_64-efi --efi-directory=/boot --bootloader-id=GRUB` to install GRUB for your system
 1. Run `grub-mkconfig -o /boot/grub/grub.cfg` to configure GRUB